jpniederer/Dev-eryday/_drafts/Continuous-Delivery-Notes-Part-II-The-Deployment-Pipeline.markdown

 Only build the binaries one time during the deployment pipeline.
 Build them during the commit stage and use the build throughout the entire deployment pipeline.
 Multiple builds is problematic because it can lead to subtle differences between the binaries.
 Use a single binary to minimize risk.

 Deploy via the same process to each environment.
+Automate as many steps as possible to reduce the opportunities for mistakes along the way.

 Verify each deployment.